Skip to main content

 Plastics are now a serious headache for the planet and it is in our hands to reverse this situation.

-Plastic has become a constant element in our lives.
-It's everywhere: product packaging, cosmetic ingredients, textiles, mobile phones, etc. It's even in the chewing gum you might be chewing on right now!
-Its omnipresence is such that many would find the mere fact of giving it up a difficult task.
-Reducing the consumption of plastics therefore requires not only a change in habits, but also a change of mindset.
+Plastic has become a constant in our lives.
+We find it everywhere: product packaging, cosmetic ingredients, textile materials, mobile phones… even the chewing gum you might be chewing right now.
+Its omnipresence is such that simply giving it up can feel overwhelming for many people.
+Reducing plastic consumption therefore requires not only a change in habits but also a shift in mindset.

 Plastics, a global problem

-The fact that plastics are now a serious headache for the planet is proved by the fact that more and more governments are proposing measures to reduce their impact on the environment.
-In fact, in 2021 Europe will ban the sale of single-use plastics such as drinking straws, cutlery or cotton buds within its borders.
-To put the magnitude of the problem into context, let's review some objective data:
+The fact that plastics have become a major challenge for the planet is reflected in the growing number of governments proposing measures to reduce their environmental impact.
+In Europe, for example, the sale of single-use plastics such as straws, cutlery and cotton buds was banned in 2021.
+To put the scale of the problem into context, here are some key facts:

-• By 2050, they could contain more plastics than fish.***
+• By 2050, the oceans could contain more plastic than fish.**

-While on the subject of single-use plastics, which account for half of the plastic we use each year, they have an average useful life of 12 to 15 minutes and yet can take up to 500 years to disappear, according to Life Out Of Plastic (LOOP).
-Plastics outlive us and will outlive our children.
-The good news is that it is in our hands, as consumers, to turn this situation around.
-We have the power to make manufacturers change the way they produce.
+Focusing on single-use plastics, which account for half of the plastic we use each year, their average lifespan is just 12 to 15 minutes, yet they can take up to 500 years to break down, according to Life Out Of Plastic (LOOP).
+Plastic outlives us and will outlive our children.
+The good news is that, as consumers, we have the power to reverse this situation.
+We can drive manufacturers to change how they produce.
 How?
-By changing the way we consume.
+By changing how we consume.

 How long does it take for single-use plastics to biodegrade?

-Minimising he consumption of plastics is much simpler than it seems.
-Here are some tips that can change your life and the life of the planet:
+Minimising plastic consumption is much easier than it seems.
+Below are some practical tips that can make a difference to your life and to the planet:

-Single-use plastics, such as plates and cutlery made from this material, make our lives easier, but seriously harm the planet.
-These types of products have viable alternatives and there is an urgent need to chose these.
+Single-use plastics, such as plates and cutlery made from this material, make our lives easier but seriously harm the planet.
+Viable alternatives exist and it is essential to choose them.

-We go to the supermarket at least once a week to fill up our fridges.
-If every time we go we use reusable bags (cloth, string or wicker) the health of our planet will improve.
-From now on remember to take yours when leaving the house.
+We go to the supermarket at least once a week to fill up the fridge.
+If we use reusable bags (cloth, mesh or wicker) every time, the planet will benefit.
+From now on, remember to take yours before leaving home.

 Most chewing gum currently on the market contains plastic.
-Try to buy less chewing gum and throw it in the correct recycling container.
-You can also opt for natural and organic chewing gums.
+Try to reduce your consumption and dispose of it correctly.
+You can also opt for natural and eco-friendly alternatives.

 Buy more bulk food and fewer packaged products